Kodiologist/Artiruno/doc/index.rst

 Artiruno has an automated test suite that uses pytest.
 To run it, install the PyPI packages ``pytest`` and ``pytest-asyncio`` and then use the command ``pytest``.
 To run it on a web browser with Pyodide, use the script ``pyodide_testing.py``.
 By default, regardless of platform, particularly slow tests are skipped; say ``pytest --slow`` to run all the tests.

 The documentation uses Sphinx.
-To build it, say ``sphinx-build -b singlehtml doc/ doc/_build/``.
+To build it, say ``sphinx-build -b html doc/ doc/_build/``.

 How it works
 ============================================================